-This is an upgraded version of Elevator simulator project that was implemented a while ago.
+This is an upgraded version of the Elevator simulator project that was implemented a while ago.
 To read more about that, click here

 In this project, we want to develop hardware/software to implement a 16 Floor Elevator simulator system based on a DELTA PLC and a WEINVIEW HMI device.